 When it comes to individual funds, I tend to hold for several years and I don’t use any specific selling triggers like stop losses.
 I usually find that I’m selling because I want more of a certain type of fund than because of poor performance.
 Therefore, I’m generally tweaking my holdings to alter my relative position sizes.

-I have cut a few funds loose because they didn’t seem to be pulling their weight.
+I have cut a few funds recently because they didn’t seem to be pulling their weight.
 They normally spend a year or two on the naughty step before being booted for good.

 10. Measuring performance